 Christianity’s failure to solve social problems triggered a revolt in 16th century Europe which came to be known as the period of Enlightenment.
 The world view expounded by its apostle.
 Francis Bacon, emphasized the need for man to “consult only things themselves.”
 Hobbes followed, rejecting everything, other than material existence, as unreal.
 And Descartes put the seal on it with the postulate “Never to accept anything for true which I did not clearly know to be such.”
 This new weltanschauung banished God from human affairs.
 A new concept of liberty synonymous with license emerged, evoking Milton’s famous line,

 License they mean when they cry liberty.”
 Women took the cue from the Enlightenment to organize and agitate.
 Thus the expression “feminism” was born in 1895, implying “political, social and economic equality the success spurred them to claim absolute liberty.
 So, feminism became “women’s lib.”
-Their new claims included the right to use their body as they wished, to have babies out of wedlock, besides lesbianism and abortion.
+Their new claims included the right to use their body as they wished, to have babies out of wedlock, besides lesbianism.
 This attitude amounts to a revenge on religion for its failure to give them relief.
 So the laws on women’s rights in non-Muslim societies were made by man.
 But human knowledge, despite all his achievements, is never the last word.

 By contrast, Islam had codified the laws to protect the rights of women, 1,200 years before the phrase “women’s rights” had been coined.
 And eight centuries before King Henry VIII banished his divorced wives, Muslim women had been assured of appropriate settlement on divorce. cham’s laws relating to women, revealed them, marriage is the most glaring example.
 It is a contract according to the most rigorous definition of the term under the Law of Contract, embodying all the four basic ingredients of a contract, – offer, acceptance, consensus and idem and consideration.
 The woman’s free consent (acceptance) to marriage proposal (offer) is indispensable.
 Both must have a unity of minds on the issue (consensus ad idem).
 And the man must agree to pay a specified sum of money to the woman he marries (consideration).
 Besides, not only married women have the right to maintenance but even divorcees have such rights under given circumstances.
 If follows, therefore, that a Muslim woman can only be married to a Muslim man.